Formats of large group conferences

 - The leadership for the topic, task or problem has already found a solution.

-- The guided tour is not prepared to give the participants of the conference a free space to help shape the conference.
+- The leadership is not prepared to give the participants of the conference a free space to help shape the conference.

 - There is not enough time to follow up on the projects after the conference.